Young Drivers Programme Talent Pool

 • Financial support

-• Kick-off event (including media training and factory visit)
+• Kick-off event (including a media workshop and factory visit)

 • Creation of an individual training and nutrition plan

-• Fitness check by the sports medicine partners
+• Fitness check by the sports medicine partners, sports psychology counselling

 • Data and engineering workshop